 Reflections from the far end of the transmission line are avoided if the far end is loaded with a resistor equal to Z_0 .
 A popular variation uses two resistors, one to V{CC} , one to ground, as the Thevenin equivalent of Z_0 .
 This reduces the load current for one signal level, while increasing it for the other.
-Parallel termination inherently has some dc power consumption.
-DCI on-chip termination may be used to realize parallel termination schemes.
+Parallel termination causes dc power consumption which can be eliminated by inserting a capacitor between the terminating resistor and ground.
+The value of this capacitor is determined as follows: